arty-24/hello-world/README.md

 # Project Name
 This project is my first project using Nvidia AI Workbench and Jupyterlab.
-(Describe the main goals of the project.
-Limit to 1-2 sentences)

 ## Description
 A simple hello world prompt